CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/make-simple-payments.md

 Currencycloud supports two types of payments:

 -   **Regular (local) payments**: Made using the local bank network.
 Regular payments are normally received by beneficiaries within five working days of the settlement date.
 This is a good choice for low-value, non-urgent transactions.
--   **Priority (SWIFT) payments**: Made using the SWIFT network.
+-   **Priority (Swift) payments**: Made using the Swift network.
 Payments can be made to over 212 countries, and 95% of payments arrive within one working day.

 As an example, consider the situation where you need to make regular (local) payments to a supplier based in Germany.
 You have enough funds in your Euros balance to make the payment, there is therefore no need to top-up your Euros balance beforehand.